EndlssNightmare/zsh-configs/README.md

 <br>

 ## Plugins and Themes
-The repository features the lukerandall theme, which customizes your prompt to display useful information, such as:
+The repository features lukerandall and duellj themes, both modificated with a customized prompt to display useful information, such as:

 * Username and hostname
 * IP address (local and VPN)